 Perhaps there had been the death of the patriarch of the family.
 The oldest son received the land, so as a younger son you knew that whatever you may have received was all that you were going to receive.
 We'll just move on.
 And, they did.

-Most migrating New Englanders went to the Western Reserve.
+Most migrating New Englanders were to the Western Reserve.
 Those in the mid-South went on to Kentucky, Tennesse, Southern Ohio.
 I have seen entire neighborhoods in Virginia move to the area along the Ohio River.
 What brought them there?
 Industry.
 Promise of a brighter future for their families.